2008 United States House of Representatives elections in North Carolina: District 3

+Predictions

 District 4

 This district includes the heart of the Triangle area, including part of Raleigh and all of Durham and Chapel Hill, North Carolina.
 It has been represented by Democrat David Price since 1997 (he previously represented the 4th from 1987 to 1995).
 Despite a CPVI of only D+5, the influence of the state's three major research universities plus Price's status as an Appropriations subcommittee chairman (or "Cardinal") make Price a heavy favorite.
 Two Republicans competed in a May primary for the right to face Price: Augustus Cho and William (B.J.)
 Lawson.
 Lawson won, with about 70 percent of the vote.
 Libertarian Maximillian Longley also ran in the general election.
 CQ Politics forecasted the race as 'Safe Democrat'.